Do Fake Owls Actually Keep Birds Off Solar Panels? (The Honest Answer)

 For: Preventing nesting under panels

 This is the gold standard.
-Galvanised wire mesh clips to the perimeter of your panel array, closing the gap between panels and roof.
+Galvanised wire mesh clips to the perimeter of your panel array.
+It closes the gap between panels and roof.
 Birds physically cannot get underneath to nest.

 2. Anti-Roosting Wires/Spikes ⭐⭐⭐⭐